Courses are scheduled daily, Monday-Friday, from 8:15 am - 4:30 pm

 Participants are assigned a section of daily solfège instruction according to a placement assessment on Monday, June 18.
 Classes include training in sight singing, ear training, intonation, memorization, dictation, harmonic hearing, and stylistic analysis.

 Folk Music – MUSC 214A,B,C

 Song materials are chosen from the many cultures represented in the United States.
 They include singing games and dances as well as songs appropriate for each level of instruction.
 Methods of research, collection and analysis are presented and participants have the opportunity to work in the HNU Folk Song Collection, an archive recognized by the Library of Congress.

 Conducting – MUSC 215A,B,C

-Beginning and continuing conducting skills are taught in a choral lab setting, allowing participants to put conducting theory into practice with a choral ensemble.
+Foundation, continuing and advanced conducting is taught in a choral lab setting, allowing participants to put conducting theory into practice with a choral ensemble.
 Levels are streamed according to prior experience and training in Kodály Choral Pedagogy.